NikolasEnt/decode-video-pytorch/README.md

 ## How to run

-The project is provided with a Docker environment that includes PyTorch, as well as FFmpeg and OpenCV, which are compiled from source with NVIDIA hardware acceleration support.
+The project provides a Docker environment that includes PyTorch, along with FFmpeg and OpenCV, both compiled from source with NVIDIA hardware acceleration support.

 1. Build Docker image: